-NASFAA's newest award, the Gold Star Award, recognizes innovative ideas in the financial aid arena at any level, targeted toward any constituency.
+NASFAA's Gold Star Award recognizes innovative ideas in the financial aid arena at any level, targeted toward any constituency.
 This award is open to individuals working at NASFAA member institutions; member institutions; regional associations; and state associations.
 The Gold Star Award honors up to three ideas each year.
-If you have succeeded in doing something that no one has done before, we want to hear about it!